Order of Service

 Those who wish to may sit for the remainder of the organ voluntary

-If you have a daughter aged 10 or 11 who would like to sing with the St Margaret's Choristers, please contact the Director of Music at St Margaret's, Greg Morris (email).
-Further details can be found here.
+If you have a daughter aged 10 or 11 who would like to sing with the St Margaret's Choristers, please contact Mr Greg Morris, Director of Music, St Margaret's Church, stmargaret.choristers@westminster-abbey.org.
+Find out more about Music at St Margaret's Church.

 The Abbey is grateful for your support.
 Cash and contactless donations may be given as you leave via the Great West Door and will be divided equally between the work of the Abbey and the charities it supports.